 Using VMware vSphere to host virtual desktops and RDS host servers provides the following benefits:

-Integration with Workspace means that IT managers can use the Web-based Workspace administration interface to monitor user and group entitlements to remote desktops.
+- Integration with VMware Identity Manager means that IT managers can use the Web-based VMware Identity Manager administration interface to monitor user and group entitlements to remote desktops.

-With View Persona Management, physical and virtual desktops can be centrally managed, including user profiles, application entitlement, policies, performance, and other settings.
-Deploy View Persona Management to physical desktop users prior to converting to virtual desktops.
+- With Horizon Persona Management, physical and virtual desktops can be centrally managed, including user profiles, application entitlement, policies, performance, and other settings.
+Deploy Persona Management to physical desktop users prior to converting to virtual desktops.

 You manage virtual machine storage requirements, such as capacity, performance, and availability, in the form of default storage policy profiles, which get created automatically when you create a desktop pool.

-With the View storage accelerator, the IOPS storage load is dramatically reduced, supporting end-user logins at larger scales without requiring any special storage array technology.
+- With the Horizon 7 storage accelerator, the IOPS storage load is dramatically reduced, supporting end-user logins at larger scales without requiring any special storage array technology.

-Remote desktops run on PCs, Macs, thin clients, PCs that have been repurposed as thin clients, tablets, and phones.
-Remote applications run on a subset of these devices.
+Remote desktops run on PCs, Macs, thin clients, and PCs that have been repurposed as thin clients, tablets, and phones.
+The remote applications run on a subset of these devices.
 New device support is added quarterly.

-If you use the HTML Access feature, end users can open a remote desktop inside a browser, without having to install any client application on the client system or device.
+If you use the HTML Access feature, end users can open a remote desktop or application inside a browser, without having to install any client application on the client system or device.